Music Man Project: Associations

 Rishi Sunak supported the Christmas single.

 In June 2023 Sunak and Akshata Murty attended a performance by the MMP in 10 Downing Street.

 Michael Ball met the MMP on The National Lottery (United Kingdom)'s Big Night of Musicals in March 2023 and became its patron in April 2023.
 Ball performed with the MMP in its concert at the Royal Albert Hall in April 2024.

 The National Lottery provided grants to the MMP from the National Lottery Community Fund in 2012 and 2018.
 Three MMP students took part in its 25th anniversary advertisement in 2019.
 During the COVID-19 pandemic, it gave the MMP £10,000 from its coronavirus emergency fund.
 This was used by the MMP to supply instruments to people with learning disabilities and provide online music sessions.

+In 2025 the MMP joined with Allegro Moderato, an Italian organisation for musicians with disabilities, to form The International Alliance of Accessible Music.
+This alliance aims to challenge perceptions of disability via music education and performance in conjunction with several international groups.

 UK

 The MMP has replicated its Southend service by working with national organisations such as The Salvation Army and Mencap, and providing introductory sessions for others.